-For employers in the agricultural sector, we recognize that you will have contact with other workers when transporting workers to conduct everyday tasks.
-Methods of transportation could include buses, golf carts, gators, tractors and flatbed wagons, trucks and vans.
+For community gardeners and employees, we recognize that you will have contact with people including contact with surfaces, such as tools, equipment, machinery and surfaces.
 You could potentially come in contact with droplets from these interactions.
 COVID-19 can travel in respiratory droplets that are released into the environment by laughing, coughing or sneezing.

-Take a look at where you might minimize those risks within your workplace.
+Take a look at where you might minimize those risks within your workplace and community gardens.
 Consult public health information to learn the symptoms of COVID-19 infection.
 Recognize and report these hazards and use appropriate controls.
 Ensure that you or your co-workers stay home if you or they have symptoms.